bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

 incurring two "up:1" equals a single "up:2".
 Using of negative numbers is also allowed.

+The '^pt:a' directive is to save the current offset to a path named 'a'.
 The '^at:a' directive is to set the current offset so that it coincides with the first point of a path named "a".
 The value after the colon is expected to be the name of an existing path, such as 'a', or 'a_1' for expressing the second point of